VietRT/react-ecommerce/README.md

 implementation list:

-user login session - backend to check for user roles/permissions, considering using jwt library
+user login session - backend to check for user roles/permissions, considering using jwt library user login session has been implemented using localStorage, not my IDEAL solution but it solves the problem of user session clearing on refreshes

 stat rating feature - frontend react component with backend data persistence